 However, before you terminate the job without notice, you should submit an official warning letter to your employer or supervisor.

 It is worth consulting a lawyer about your reason for quitting the job without the notice.
 If you simply assume that the reason is justified, you might face a court case followed by the invalidity of the termination.

 Avoid problems with your employer

-Every employee in Germany benefits from legal insurance, which will protect you from hefty rates for lawyers and going to court.
+Every employee in Germany benefits from legal insurance, which will protect you in case of disputes with your employer and other issues related to the employment law.
+With legal insurance, you can avoid paying hefty rates for lawyers and going to court.
 With prices starting from 17 EUR per month, you don’t have any excuses not to take it.

-If you have any issues terminating your job contract, you can always use legal insurance instead of hiring an expensive layer.
+If you have any issues terminating your job contract, you can always use legal insurance instead of hiring an expensive lawyer.

 Thanks to this insurance, you’ll be covered for legal disputes at work, at home, in the business, and in your personal life.

 In Germany, leaving the job without notice can have negative consequences for the worker, including: